 - What are their favorite media channels and platforms?

-- Which problem does your product or service solve and how is it different from your competitors'?
+- Which problem does your product or service solve, and how is it different from your competitors'?

-These simple answers are essential and can give you lots of insights on how to advertise for a small business before you even start building a strategy.
-They will also significantly narrow down the number of potential channels to the most widely used ones among your audience.
-For example, B2B advertising is more effective on Twitter and LinkedIn, while B2C campaigns are better performing on Facebook or Instagram.
+These simple answers are essential and can give you lots of insights on how to promote your business before you even start building a strategy.
+They will also significantly narrow down the number of potential channels to your audience's most widely used ones.
+For example, B2B advertising is more effective on Twitter and LinkedIn, while B2C campaigns perform better on Facebook or Instagram.

 Tip #2: Use email for business advertising